amir1715/Docking_scores/README.md

 # Docking_scores
 Analysis of Docking results for autodock vina and other molecular docking softwares

+# Installation
+For installation of  the application clone the repository and install via the executable setup

 ## ROC curve analysis
 <img src="https://github.com/amir1715/Docking_scores/blob/main/ROC.jpg" width="600">